webprofusion/certify-docs/docs/backgroundservice.md

 ## Custom configuration and Troubleshooting "..service not started" error

 The certify background service operates a local API for the app on port `9696` by default.
-If this port is in use by another application/service (or for some other reason it cannot create a binding to `localhost:9696`, or a security product is preventing **local** port access) then you will see the message 'Service not started'.
+If this port is in use by another application/service (or for some other reason it cannot create a binding to `127.0.0.2:9696` (localhost), or a security product is preventing **local** port access) then you will see the message 'Service not started'.

+- `servers.json` : This is the connection information used by the UI to connect to the background service.
+- `serviceconfig.json` : These are the service settings and includes the host/ip and port the service will listen on, so it needs to match the details in `servers.json`.

 :::info
-If you are repeatedly seeing the "Service Not Started" error, first try deleting `serviceconfig.json` and `servers.json` from C:\ProgramData\Certify\ then restart the background service and the app.
+If you are repeatedly seeing the "Service Not Started" error, first try deleting `serviceconfig.json` and `servers.json` from C:\ProgramData\Certify\ then restart the background service and the app and these config files will be recreated.
 This can help if automatic port negotiation has gotten out of sync.

 In some cases antivirus software products (such as *ClamWin*, *Watchguard Advanced EPDR*, *ESET*) have been known to prevent the Certify servicing installing properly or prevent some core features working like our temporary http challenge service listener.
 :::

-If the default port 9696 is already in use however you can manually specify the settings required by editing/adding the file `c:\programdata\certify\serviceconfig.json` with content as per the following (adjusted as required) then restarting both the service and UI:
+If the default port 9696 is already in use however you can manually specify the settings required by editing/adding the file `c:\programdata\certify\serviceconfig.json` (and servers.json) with content as per the following (adjusted as required) then restarting both the service and UI:

 ```json
 {